-If you're not domiciled in the UK under common law and you meet either condition A or B below, we will apply these new rules to you.
-This means that we will treat you as domiciled in the UK for tax purposes (known as 'deemed UK domiciled').
+If your client is not domiciled in the UK under common law and they meet either condition A or B below, we'll apply these new rules to them.
+This means that we'll treat them as domiciled in the UK for tax purposes (known as 'deemed UK domiciled').